vicenteguerra/git-deploy/README.md

 > END
 $ chown -R www-data:www-data /var/www/.ssh
 ```
-Now your webserver user will use the ssh key in $HOME/www-data.ssh/id_rsa for all its ssh connections.
+Now, your webserver user will use the SSH key in $HOME/www-data.ssh/id_rsa for all its SSH connections.

 ### Configuration